tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 But a couple of questions remain, at least for me:

-1. Do we need to implement the whole
+1. Do we need to implement the whole into-SSI and out-of-SSI algorithms from all the complicated-looking papers?
-1. Where in the compiler do we insert these type refinements?
+1. Where/when in the compiler pipeline do we insert and remove these type refinements?
+1. Do we need to refine after *every* conditional?